orbeon/orbeon-forms-doc/xforms/events-extensions-other.md

 ## Enhanced xf:dispatch support

-Orbeon Forms supports passing event context attributes with the `` child element.
+Orbeon Forms supports passing event context attributes with the XForms 2.0 `<xf:property>` child element.
 The actions supported are actions which directly cause an event to be dispatched:

 * `<xf:dispatch>`
 * `<xf:send>`